 Under Wisconsin law, yard materials including leaves, grass clippings and small pieces of brush/branches are prohibited from disposal in landfills.
 Composting at home is a great way to manage your yard waste and household food items.
 There are many resources available to help you compost at home and the finished material is a great source of microorganisms and nutrients for your lawn and gardens.
-Benefits of using compost include:

 Administered by the Dane County Department of Waste & Renewables, the Organics Management Grant is intended to help fund projects that reduce or eliminate the volume of organic materials, such as food scraps and yard waste, disposed of at the landfill.
 Projects that support food waste reduction or creative reuse will also be considered under this grant.
 All Dane County businesses, institutions, municipalities, Native American tribal governments and organizations, community groups, and nonprofit organizations are eligible to apply.